-Additionally, the Company's management considers a wide range of factors about the security issuer and uses its reasonable judgment in evaluating the cause of the decline in the estimated fair value of the security and in assessing the prospects for recovery.
+Additionally, our management considers a wide range of factors about the security issuer and uses its reasonable judgment in evaluating the cause of the decline in the estimated fair value of the security and in assessing the prospects for recovery.
 Inherent in management's evaluation of the security are assumptions and estimates about the operations of the issuer and its future earnings potential.
 Impairments to the carrying value of our investment securities may need to be taken in the future, which would have a material adverse effect on our results of operations and financial condition.

-The Company may be required to pay additional insurance premiums to the FDIC, which could negatively impact earnings.
+We may be required to pay additional insurance premiums to the FDIC, which could negatively impact earnings.

-Pursuant to the Dodd-Frank Act, the limit on FDIC coverage has been permanently increased to \$250,000, causing the premiums assessed to the Bank by the FDIC to increase.
+Pursuant to the Dodd-Frank Act, the limit on FDIC coverage has been permanently increased to \$250,000, causing the premiums assessed to The First by the FDIC to increase.
 Depending upon any future losses that the FDIC insurance fund may suffer, there can be no assurance that there will not be additional premium increases in order to replenish the fund.
 The FDIC may need to set a higher base rate schedule or impose special assessments due to future financial institution failures and updated failure and loss projections.
-Potentially higher FDIC assessment rates than those currently projected could have an adverse impact on the Company's results of operations.
+Potentially higher FDIC assessment rates than those currently projected could have an adverse impact on our results of operations.

-The Company participates in the U.S. Treasury's Troubled Asset Relief Program.
+We participate in the U.S. Treasury's Troubled Asset Relief Program.

 The Company received \$17,123,000 in funding under the Community Development Capital Initiative ("CDCI") in exchange for preferred stock and common stock warrants on September 29, 2010.
-Participation in this program constraints the Company's ability to raise dividends and also places certain constraints on executive compensation arrangements.
+Participation in this program constrains our ability to raise dividends and also places certain constraints on executive compensation arrangements.
 The increased funding provides assurance that the Company can maintain its minimum regulatory capital ratios in the event the Company were to experience future losses.
 The dividend rate on the preferred stock issued under the CDCI increases from two percent (2%) to nine percent (9%) in 2018, and therefore the Company may have to repay these funds if it would like to avoid this increased payment.
 The CDCI is part of the Troubled Asset Relief Program ("TARP") and the Company may repay the preferred stock at any time without penalty.
 The rules that govern the TARP include restrictions on certain compensation to executive officers and a number of others in the Company.
 Among other things, these rules include a prohibition on golden parachute payments, a prohibition on providing tax gross-ups, a bonus claw-back provision, and a prohibition on paying any bonus payment to the Company's most highly compensated employee.
-It is possible that compensation restrictions imposed on TARP participants could impede our ability to attract and retain qualified executive officers.
-Our participation in the TARP limits our annual dividend payments to no more than \$0.15 per share.
-Our ability to repurchase our common stock would also be restricted in the event that we failed to make our dividend payments.
+It is possible that compensation restrictions imposed on TARP participants could impede our ability to repurchase our common stock would also be restricted in the event that we failed to make our dividend payments.

-The Company may fail to realize the anticipated benefits of the recent Bay Bank acquisition on the anticipated schedule, if at all.
+We may fail to realize the anticipated benefits of the recent Bay Bank acquisition on the anticipated schedule, if at all.